-Between 1974 and 1978, a branch of Mohawk Indians, striving for traditional values, native customs, practices, and culture, occupied the former Moss Lake Girls’ Camp land on Big Moose Road.
+Between 1974 and 1978, a branch of the Mohawk, striving for traditional values, native customs, practices, and culture, occupied the former Moss Lake Girls’ Camp land on Big Moose Road.
 They lived there year-round until New York State made a deal to move them to Clinton County.
 Now the old camp is a State campsite.
 A couple of people were shot, troopers manned road blocks during the occupation period, and much excitement and controversy surrounded the occupation.
 Animosity grew, but further violence did not occur.
 This episode has been recently and thoroughly covered in the book Indian Givers, True Story of Moss Lake (2009).

 Early Land Speculation

 Land speculators in the Adirondacks hoped to buy and hold large areas of land until prices increased naturally, or due to development, and then sell at a profit.
 Sometimes the economy soured or personal misfortune or miscalculation lead to foreclosures.
 All of these things happened to the land where Eagle Bay is now located, in what was the southeast corner of the Macomb Purchase, later Township 8, called Regularity, of the John Brown Tract.